 Cultural Cape Verde: discover the islands' history, music & more

-You might head to Cape Verde for the glorious sun and sand, but you'll definitely miss out if you dive into the isalnds' culture as well.
-So, step out of your hotel and get the best out of your African adventure with our a quick guide to what to expect.
+You might head to Cape Verde for the glorious sun and sand, but you'll definitely miss out if you don't dive into the islands' culture as well.
+So, step out of your hotel to get far more out of your African adventure to this idyllic archipelago.

 Why go to Cape Verde?

-If there's a glue that holds society together, and oil that keeps its wheels turning, then it is the magical music that is an almost constant soundscape for the islands' daily life.
+If there's a glue that holds society together, and oil that keeps its wheels turning, then it's the magical music that is an almost constant soundscape for the islands' daily life.

 As diverse as the islanders themselves, Cape Verdean music varies with the moods of its people.
 A famous saying is that 'eleven out of ten Cape Verdeans are musicians'.